Academic Information and Policies

 Faculty/Staff Representatives

-The advisor is selected by an organization to help them as a resource person.
-Advisor responsibilities are to insure that University policies and procedures are adhered to, to attend as many of the meetings of the organization as possible, and to establish lines of communication with the Director of Student Activities and the Office of Student Life.
+An organization selects an advisor to help them as a resource person.
+The advisor's responsibilities are to ensure that University policies and procedures are adhered to, attend as many of the organization's meetings as possible, and establish lines of communication with the Director of Student Activities and the Office of Student Life.
 The advisor must be an employee of the University.
-On rare occasions a non-employee advisor may be approved by the Dean of Students.
+On rare occasions, the Vice President of Student Life/Dean of Students may approve a non-employee, Waldorf connected, advisor.

 Financial Procedures

 Organization members can approach Student Senate with budget requests twice a semester.
-An organization representative must submit the Student Senate Allocation Request Form to the Senate’s Treasurer no later than noon the day before the Senate meeting so that it can be put on the agenda for the meeting.
-A representative from the organization must be present at the meeting to speak on why the money is being requested.
+An organization representative must submit the Student Senate Funding Request Form to the Senate’s Treasurer no later than noon the day before the Senate meeting so that it can be put on the agenda for the meeting.
+A representative from the organization must be present at the meeting to explain why the money is being requested.
 The Senate will vote on the request following a discussion with the representative.
-If secured, the organizations represented will work with the Senate Treasurer to properly allocate and spend the funds.
+If secured, the organizations represented will work with the Senate Treasurer to appropriately allocate and spend the funds.

 Reserving Facilities and Scheduling Events